frozar/dwwm_2021_sprint_04/day_01/day_01.md

     "Love is not patronizing and charity isn't about pity, it is about love.
 Charity and love are the same -- with charity you give love, so don't just give money but reach out your hand instead."
     ```

-3. Vérifiez si typeof '10' est exactement égal à 10.
+3. Vérifiez si `typeof '10'` est exactement égal à `typeof 10`.
 Sinon, rendez-le exactement égal.
 4. Vérifiez si parseFloat('9.8') est exactement égal à 10 if not make it exactly equal with 10.
 5. Vérifiez si "on" se trouve  à la fois dans "python" et "jargon"
 6. _I hope this course is not full of jargon_.
 Vérifiez si _jargon_ est dans la chaine.